nrummel/thiqueThoughts/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Welcome to Thique Thoughts!
+My name is Nic Rummel, and I am an avid rock climber and applied mathematician.
+I created this as a way to share the details of how I think about the sport rock climbing through a mathematical lens.
+I am passionate about bringing thoughtful and accessible conversations about the sport that I love.